 Style: I respond negatively to speakers who are rude, inappropriate/disrespectful, behaviorally "icky." if you make snarky remarks that feel like personal or direct attacks to your fellow competitors, you immediately lose speaker points

-I am a teacher and coach.
-I coach primarily speech but I’ve judged PF for about five years.
-I flow, but I’m not a policy-oriented person and it shows.
+Background: I am a teacher and coach.
+I coach primarily speech but I enjoy congress and PF.
+I flow; I’m not a Policy person in PF, they are separate for a reason.
+I am not a lay judge, but I expect to see adaptation in round as it shows a level of skill in competitors who can persuade to their judges' paradigms.
 My hope is that the experience is fun and rewarding for you, even if you don't win your round. :)

 Don't steam roll your opponents during cross, especially if you ask them a question - interjecting so they cannot even respond to your question is no go for me.
 In your summary and final focus, I want to know why your evidence should be preferred, why your impacts outweigh, etc.

 For congress: I want to hear refutation --> I want to see warrants (you are all students!) --> I want to see clash and I want advancement of the debate!
 I cannot stand questioning when the speaker is rude or dismissive of questions, even if they are simple or irrelevant questions.
 Congress is unique in its demand of decorum and if you cannot handle being a decent person in a role play of congress, then you need to reevaluate if you understand how congress in this activity functions.